Dawsson/Zestarr/README.md

 - 👯 I’m looking to help others with our custom documentation project!
 - 🥅 2022 Goals:
   - Learn Another spoken language
+  - Learn HTML, CSS, JS, Python, and Java
+  - Make a working version of my custom Documentation that is free to use with minimal ads (To host the server)

 - ⚡ Fun fact: I love to play games!